 After graduating from the University of Wisconsin in August 1966, I attended the University of Michigan Graduate School for almost a year.
 I remember mom pleading with dad to borrow money from the Production Credit Association PCA in Elkhorn to cover my Michigan expenses.
 Mom correctly reasoned that I would be drafted into the Army and sent to Vietnam if I didn't have money to attend the University of Michigan.

 Taking Advantage of My Parents' Generosity 1967-1988

 It is quite obvious that I did not have a sense of responsibility after graduating from college and going into the Navy.
 I completely ignored the repayment of my student loans and mom and dad were stuck repaying them.

 After leaving the Navy in January 1971 and squandering my saved money in Taiwan for six months, I returned jobless to live with my parents from June 1971 through January 1972.
-I further relied on mom and dad's generosity while living in Taiwan 1973-1979 and then in Maryland 1980-1988.
+I further relied on mom and dad's generosity while living in Taiwan from 1973-1979 and then in Maryland from 1980-1988.

 Accepting My Parents' Generosity While Living in Taiwan 1973-1979

 Under the guise of planning to study Chinese in Taiwan, I married a Taiwanese and lived in Taiwan teaching English 1973-1979.

 When I first started my home teaching business, I had a few students and needed money for daily expenses.
 In 1974, mom and dad bailed me out by sending me $1,500.